Looking at all of the fun nostalgic pictures lately I remembers this post from 2013, thought it might be fun to repost it!

 I move on.

 In Mexico, taxi locations (like many things) are based on class stature.
-Those who are connected get the best locations; others are left to roam the backstreets scrounging up whatever fairs they can find.
+Those who are connected get the best locations; others are left to roam the backstreets scrounging up whatever fares they can find.

 I head for the backstreets, and quickly flag down a rickety old taxi driven by an elderly Mayan man.
 “Me puede llevar a San Ramon?”
 (Can you take me to San Ramon?)
 The answer is, “Yes”